Protein is king when your goal is to build muscle, which is why you need to use a high-quality supplement from the very start of your fitness journey.

-But it comes in interesting flavors like Apple Pie which might make it easer for beginners to actually enjoy it and increase a chance of making it a daily habit.
+But the protein powder comes in interesting flavors like Apple Pie which might make it easier for beginners to actually enjoy it and increase the chance of making it a daily habit.

-It also contains certain digestive enzymes which should help avoid stomach upset with first-time supplement takers.
+It also contains certain digestive enzymes, which should help avoid stomach upset with first-time dietary supplement takers .